 Creative Writing Admissions

 Please also see the Frequently Asked Questions at the bottom of the page.

-Our admissions committees in fiction and poetry usually are made up three writers.
-Committee members read the applications carefully, with a decided emphasis on the manuscript portion.
+Our admissions committees in fiction and poetry are made up of faculty writers who read all the applications carefully, with a decided emphasis on the manuscript portion.
 We look for talent that genuinely excites us and that we feel we can work with and develop.
-The manuscript portion of the application is, by far, the most important part of the application and the main criterion on which decisions of acceptance are based.
 We strongly encourage applicants to read the published work of the Faculty in their genre since these are the writers the students will be working with in the program.

-We do not require the GRE subject test in English; however, we encourage applicants who have taken the subject exam to have the results sent to us.
-Our Admissions Committees look for evidence that prospective students can successfully take graduate-level courses in literature, language, or culture since four graduate-level courses in these areas are required for our M.F.A. degree.
+Though we do not require the GRE subject test in English, we encourage applicants who have taken the subject exam to have the results sent to us (note: we do require the GRE general test).
+Our Admissions Committees look for evidence that prospective students can successfully take graduate-level courses in literature, language, or culture, since four graduate-level courses in these areas are required for our M.F.A. degree.

-All applicants should upload a statement of about 500 words describing their ideas about the teaching of creative writing and suggesting a rationale for such teaching.
-This is a SEPARATE statement from the personal statement listed above.
-Our admissions committees are especially interested in hearing how applicants might teach a beginning-level creative writing course in poetry and fiction.
+Both the personal statement and the teaching statement are also very important.
+Please note that the teaching statement is separate from the personal statement, because our admissions committees are especially interested in hearing how applicants might teach a beginning-level creative writing course in poetry and fiction.
 Applicants should feel free to include a brief description that details their thoughts on how they would teach such a course and why.
 Actual teaching experience is certainly of interest but not at all a requirement.

 Please note that we read applications to our program only once a year, for admission beginning in the fall semester only.

 Frequently Asked Questions in Admissions:

 --Do I need to have all of my materials by January 2 deadline, or just the application?

 The application and all supplementary materials, including letters of recommendation, must be uploaded and transcripts received by January 2, 2016.